Agenda

 Indigenous Owned Projects and Businesses: Best Practices for Good Governance and Economic Development

-- Developing good governance and finance practices
+- Developing good governance and finance practices:

 Refreshment Break